dijksterhuis/cleverSpeech/README.md

 ## run the code

 Docker images are available [here](https://hub.docker.com/u/dijksterhuis/cleverspeech).
-The `latest` tag image includes all experiments at their current point in development (basically dev/unstable).
+Each docker image contains the necessary audio examples, transcripts and model checkpoints etc. to get up and running with minimal fuss.

 To start running some experiments with docker: